How to get the best home improvement loan rates

 A home equity loan is a second mortgage that you qualify for using the equity you’ve built up in your home.

-Because these loans use your home as collateral, they usually have better interest rates compared to options like personal loans, plus, the borrower may be eligible to claim a tax deduction on the interest when the funds go towards home improvements.
+Because these loans use your home as collateral, they usually have better interest rates compared to unsecured options such as personal loans.
+Plus, you may be eligible to claim a tax deduction on the interest when the funds go towards home improvements.
 Make sure to consult a tax advisor for information about your unique situation and potential eligibility.

-A cash-out refinance loan also offers low, fixed refinance rates, but with a cash-out refinance, you take out larger amount than what you owe on your home, pay off your first mortgage, and keep the difference to use for your home improvement project.
+A cash out refinance loan may also offers low, fixed refinance rates, but with a cash out refinance, you take out larger amount than what you owe on your home, pay off your first mortgage, and keep the difference to use for your home improvement project.
 Because this loan replaces your mortgage with a new one and draws from your home equity at the same time, the time it takes between submitting an application and closing the loan may be similar to the length of time it takes to get a home equity loan.

 Borrowers like this option because they retain just one mortgage payment.
-Plus, you may be able to claim a portion of cash-out refinance interest payments as a tax deduction (again, consult a tax advisor to see if this situation may apply to you).
+Plus, you may be able to claim a portion of cash out refinance interest payments as a tax deduction (again, consult a tax advisor to see if this situation may apply to you).

 You can also use a personal loan to finance your home improvement project.